Israel – Canada Tax Treaty

 Relocation to Canada offers many other benefits as well such as free health care, world-class education, high quality of life, job opportunities, etc. Canada ranks in the top 15 happiest countries to live in.
 Canada is also one of the easiest countries to conduct business in as it has ranked in the top 3 of the G20 countries under this category.

-Real estate taxation in Canada
+Real Estate Taxation in Canada

 In Canada, property tax is levied both at the federal and provincial levels.
 At the federal level, the tax is one percent of the taxable value of the property, taking into account the ownership percentage, and is paid annually.
 There are several exemptions from this tax, including residential property owned by a Canadian citizen or a corporation incorporated in Canada and more.
 At the provincial level, the tax rate varies among the provinces.

-The property transfer tax, which is paid by the buyer upon purchase, generally ranges from 0.02% – 3% depending on the value of the consideration.
+The property transfer tax, which is paid by the buyer upon purchase, generally ranges from 0.02% – to 3% depending on the value of the consideration.

-Transfer of funds from Israel to Canada
+Transfer of Funds from Israel to Canada

-According to section 170(a) of the Israeli Income Tax Ordinance, any transfer of payment to a non-Israeli resident is subject to a 25% withholding tax.
-The tax authority may allow, under certain circumstances, a reduction or dismissal of the withholding tax.
+According to section 170(a) of the Israeli Income Tax Ordinance, all payments transferred to non-Israeli residents are subject to a 25% withholding tax.
+However, this tax can be reduced or even waived if certain conditions are met.
 Our firm handles withholding tax matters with the Israeli Tax Authority.

-Since both countries have a tax treaty, one can submit a declaration form (statement regarding a payment to a foreign resident that is exempt from withholding tax), and under certain circumstances, it is possible to transfer the payment without the withholding tax and the approval of the Tax Authority.
+As mentioned above, the countries have signed a tax treaty, that allows taxpayers to submit a 2513/2 form – Statement regarding a payment to a foreign resident that is exempt from withholding tax, to potentially transfer the payments without paying the withholding tax.

-For more information on money transfers abroad click here.
+For more information on money transfers abroad, click here

-Types of business entities in Canada
+Types of Business Entities in Canada

 1. Sole proprietorships – this type of business entity is the most common way to start a business in Canada.
 In a sole proprietorship, there is an individual that owns the entity, the owner receives all the profits directly but also has unlimited liability.
-The income is taxed at the owner’s personal rate.
+The income is taxed at the owner’s rate.

 2. Corporations – corporations are legal entities that can own assets and take on debt independently of their owners.
 In this entity type, the owner’s liability is limited.
 Note that the cost of setting up a corporation is higher than that of any other business entity.